supercoder123/react-chat/README.md

 # react-chat

-A simple chat app built in react as a part of [Scrimba.com](https://scrimba.com)react course.
+A simple chat app built in react as a part of [Scrimba.com](https://scrimba.com) react course.
 Uses chat kit api for handling all the message passing.

 ![React Chat](react%20chat.png)